openduty/openduty/README.md

 [![Requirements Status](https://requires.io/github/openduty/openduty/requirements.svg?branch=master)](https://requires.io/github/openduty/openduty/requirements/?branch=master)
 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/openduty/opendutyweb)
 # What is this?
 **Openduty** is an incident escalation tool, just like [Pagerduty](http://pagerduty.com) .
 It has a Pagerduty compatible API too.
-It's the result of the first [Ustream Hackathon](http://www.ustream.tv/blog/2014/03/27/hackathon-recap-21-ideas-11-teams-one-goal/).
-We enjoyed working on it.
 # Integrations
 Has been tested with Nagios, works well for us.
 Any Pagerduty Notifier using the Pagerduty API should work without a problem.
 [Icinga2 config](https://github.com/deathowl/OpenDuty-Icinga2) for openduty integration

 # Notifications
-XMPP, email, SMS, Phone(Thanks Twilio for being awesome!), Push notifications(thanks Pushover, Prowl as well!)and Slack, HipChat, Rocket.chat are supported at the moment.
+Email, SMS, Phone(Thanks Twilio for being awesome!), Push notifications(thanks Pushover, Prowl as well!)and Slack, HipChat, Rocket.chat are supported at the moment.

 # Current status
 Openduty is in Beta status, it can be considered stable at the moment, however major structural changes can appear anytime (not affecting the API, or the Notifier structure)